Giants rally on Yastrzemski's 2nd HR, walk off with 7-6 win - WHIZ News

 After Tyler Rogers (1-1) worked the ninth, Yastrzemski homered off Matt Strahm (0-1) in the bottom of the inning to give San Francisco the walkoff victory.
 Yastrzemski also homered leading off the third.

-The loss prevented the Padres, who were sporting their flash alternate pinstriped road jerseys, from extending their best start since 1997.
+The loss prevented the Padres, who were sporting their flashy alternate pinstriped road jerseys, from extending their best start since 1997.

+“This one hurts tonight,” San Diego manager Jayce Tingler said.
+“We had the guys in there we wanted.
+Bottom line, you’ve got to finish.
+You let a team hang around and things like tonight can happen.
+We felt good with Craig in the eighth and trying to get the ball to (closer Kirby Yates).
+It just didn’t work out tonight.”

 The meltdown by San Diego’s bullpen spoiled a mostly strong start by Chris Paddack.
-The right-hander gave up two runs on five hits, struck out six and didn’t walk a batter.
+The right-hander gave up two runs on five hits, struck out six and didn’t walk a batter but was still disappointed by his outing.

+“I noticed early on I didn’t have my best stuff,” Paddack said.
+“I was able to go out there and compete, battle.
+I kept us in the game as long as I could.”

 Cueto got into trouble again in the fourth and was done after Edward Olivares’ two-out RBI single.
 Two batters later, Grisham homered off reliever Shaun Anderson to put the Padres up 6-2.